rancher/rancher/docs/services/projects/adding-services/index.md

 ### Load Balancing Services

 At this time, it would make sense to load balance our Wordpress service.
-Let's move on to how to add a load balancer into our project.
-Follow our [guide]({{site.baseurl}}/docs/services/projects/adding-balancers/).
+Let's move on to how to [add a load balancer]({{site.baseurl}}/docs/services/projects/adding-balancers/) into our project.